xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 ---

 > It has been a long time since I've written anything just due to how busy I've
 > been.
-I have a few articles planned, and hopefully can get back to writing.
+I have a few articles planned, and hopefully can get back to writing
+> at a regular cadence.

-I'm going to take a look at runbooks, I'll be covering
+I'm going to take a look at runbooks, I'll be covering:

 - What is a Runbook?
-- How do you create them?
+- When should you create them?
-- How do you use them?
+- How do you organise them?
-- Should you use them?
+- What should be in them?

 ----